odiminox/3d-ogl-game/README.md

 - Limit usage of template programming
 - Don't over-engineer the design with loads of design patterns that don't really offer anything
 - Try and code in a C style
+- If exceptions are used, they must be sandboxed otherwise assert and static asserts

 ### Game Design
 - Simple platformer with basic physics